eleev/swift-design-patterns/Common Design Patterns/Behavioral/Command/Command.md

 As you can see we can easily change the *concrete command type* and change the resulting action of the *receiver* during the runtime.

-We used *aggrigation* as a form of `composition` because doors can outlive the remote control, which means that the remote control doesn't own the door that it is communicating to.
-This is an important distinction with an another form of `composition` called *association*.
+We used *aggregation* as a form of `composition` because doors can outlive the remote control, which means that the remote control doesn't own the door that it is communicating to.
+This is an important distinction with an another form of `composition` called *association*, however it's not always the case - *aggregation* is just more suitable for this particular example.

 ## Conclusion
+`Command` design pattern is very useful in cases when we need one object to be able to perform various actions without the need to store all the possible actions in a single object.
+The pattern decomposes the actions into concrete types by using protocol conformance and the *invoker* type that holds a command object to perform concrete actions.
+Concrete command objects hold actions that can be executed later depending on requirements.